 1. Create zones

 Creating specific areas for groups of tools or equipment will make your garage work most efficiently.
-Group all your garden tools, for instance, in one corner and make sure all your tools are always near your workbench.
+In order to have an organised garage, group all your garden tools, for instance, in one corner and make sure all your tools are always near your workbench.

 2. Born organiser